almamun2b/web-learning-react/README.md

 # Title: Learn Complete Web Development with Us

-To See Our Shortlisted Developers Click [Here, Live Site Link](https://my-superhero-director-react.netlify.app/).
+To See Our Shortlisted Developers Click [Here, Live Site Link](https://my-education-react.netlify.app/).

 ## About The Site

-If someone is looking for employees, then this website help to find Qualified employees.This is sample website where we can select the developers by their qualification.
+Here we teaches web development course online. if you want to be a web developer, enroll now.

 ### Technology Used